walleye

-The walleye is one of the lesser known freshwater fish found in the Mid Atlantic region.
+The walleye is a popular freshwater fish in parts of the Mid Atlantic region.
 The species is often associated with large, cold water lakes and reservoirs.
+They are one of the most sought after species in Lake Erie and Lake Ontario.

 Walleye are also found in several rivers of the region, including the Susquehanna, Delaware and others.
 In some watersheds, walleye occur in small creeks and other tributaries.
 Walleye are sometimes caught together with their smaller cousin, the sauger.